 After attending Georgia Southern University for her undergraduate degree in public relations, Elizabeth Lazzaro began a career working in undergraduate admissions for both Mercer University and Savannah College of Art and Design.

 Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL)

-Learn the latest theories, strategies and practices related to second language and multilingual education through The Mary Frances Early College of Education's online Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).
+Learn the latest theories, strategies and practices related to second language and multilingual education through UGA's Mary Frances Early College of Education's online Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).
 Online coursework accommodates the working professional and is taught by internationally recognized faculty.

 Ideal candidates for this program are international and domestic educators who wish to acquire focused language education knowledge.
 The program is also perfect for recent graduates or retirees and those seeking a career opportunities to explore language-teaching careers in the U.S. or abroad.

 Graduates of this program earn a stand-alone certificate of TESOL expertise which can be added to state teacher certification.
 On completion of the TESOL graduate certificate program, you may apply for the MEd or MAT in TESOL on campus at UGA and transfer credits to a graduate program of study upon department's approval.

 - Apply for TESOL state licensure with UGA's on campus MAT program*